Marianne Anton

-Marianne’s practice includes advising on a broad range of energy matters and renewable technologies, from corporate and commercial transactions to compliance with regulatory requirements and power market restructures.
+Marianne’s practice includes advising on a broad range of energy matters including energy project development, energy infrastructure and renewable technologies, from corporate and commercial transactions to compliance with regulatory requirements and power market restructures.

-An Oxford law graduate, Marianne has previously worked in-house for Ofgem’s Offshore Transmission legal team.
+Marianne is an Oxford law graduate who worked in-house for Ofgem’s Offshore Transmission legal team.

 - Advising the lenders to DIF Capital Partners, via its DIF Infrastructure VII fund, on the financing of a 540 MW portfolio of co-located UK solar generation and battery storage assets comprising seven ready-to-build sites.